tikalk/blog-post-drafts/remote-work.md

 Here at Tikal we are working with remote clients and remote teams (which typically come together).

-For example, right now we have a client from the US (Seattle), the Tikal team working with the client consists of 3 engineers (2 women b.t.w) working out of Israel.
+Let's take one of our US clients for example, the Tikal working with the client consists of 3 engineers (2 women b.t.w) working out of Israel.
 The client also has other remote employees from all over the world and the Tikal team needs to work in synergy inside this situation.

 ## How it's done?